Points of Interest: What to See and Places to Visit in the United Kingdom

 When you travel to the United Kingdom, rest assure that you will not find any major communication problems.
 As the origin of English language, of course, almost all of the people here speak English.
 However, the dialect used in other countries outside England is very different, especially the Scottish dialect, so it can be quite challenging for foreigners to understand what the Scottish say.

 So, if you want to visit, then spring will be the best time to visit the United Kingdom if you wish to feel the mild weather while watching the blooming flowers in those beautiful English gardens.
-The weather during summer is usually warm is most parts of UK, making it the most favorite time of the year for tourists to come to the UK.
+The weather during summer is usually warm is most parts of UK, making it the most favorite time of the year for tourists to come and explore places in the UK.
 However, since this is the peak season, the prices are also going up significantly during this season.
-Here are some of the best spots to spend your holiday in the United Kingdom.
+So, where to go in the UK?
+Check out some of the listed best spots to spend your holiday and places to see in the United Kingdom.